gruppe-i-co-design/paper/paper.md

 # Discussion

 Through our exploration, we managed to get all three algoritms working in both hardware and software.
 Further we also found some clear distinctions between algorithms in terms of complexity, speed, size and parallelization.
-We will now discuss and compare the different
+We will now discuss and compare the different algorithms and implementations.

+## Code complexity and flexibility

+Firstly the development effe

 # Conclusion